Harsh-Betty/Harsh-Betty/README.md

 <h1 align="center">Hello 👋, I'm Harshvardhan Singh</h1>

 ### About Me :
-I’m a Frontend developer and a UI/UX designer (and a Swiftie).
+I’m a web developer and a UI/UX designer (and a Swiftie).
 <br>
-- :telescope: I’m a student, and I love exploring new fields.

-- :seedling: I'm currently looking for an internship and working on my graphic designing skills.
+- :telescope: Currently working as an SDE@AirLyft.One.

 - :zap: In my free time, I love listening to Taylor Swift's songs.